joniocomputer/aptresolver/README.md

 # aptresolver
-This script will provide a automatization to add PPA Repositories
+This script will provide an automatization to add PPA Repositories on Debian.